MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-release-notes.md

 - Fix.
 Users could not authorize new Box (Single User) connectors after Box restricted some features from Mover's client.
 This issue is fixed.
 - Fix.
 Some users received the error "document library could not be found" when attempting transfers to certain SharePoint Online Document Libraries.
 This issue is fixed.
 - Fix.
-Transfers from or into OneDrive Consumer that were throttled had issues when re-trying the affected operations.
+Transfers from or into OneDrive Consumer that were throttled had issues when retrying the affected operations.
 An authorization related error message would appear on the User Log for these transfers.
-Re-tries now have proper authorization in place.
+Retries now have proper authorization in place.
 This issue is fixed.

 ## Backend v1.19.21.5 (December 10, 2020)
 This release fixes an issue with Egnyte Connector retrieving groups.